-Beacon Hill is one of Seattle’s hidden gems and a hot spot for realty right now, especially for first-time buyers.
-Located in Southeast Seattle, Beacon Hill enjoys a kind of natural seclusion from other neighborhoods.
-For some this might be a drawback, but the residents have been able to create a tight-knit community with a special identity thanks to a location that’s not only atop a hill–hence the name–but also to the east of I-5 and south of 5-20.
+Seattle’s Beacon Hill is one of the area’s hidden gems and a hot spot for realty, especially for first-time buyers.
+Beacon Hill enjoys a kind of natural seclusion from other neighborhoods because of its location in Southwest Seattle.
+This might be considered a drawback for some.
+However, the residents have created a tight-knit community thanks to not only its hilltop location, but also being just east of I-5 and south of 5-20.

 Public Transit and Downtown Access of Beacon Hill

-Of course, despite its seeming seclusion, Beacon Hill’s proximity to Downtown Seattle has also made it a popular home choice.
-The area offers home prices that are comparable with Northern and Southern Seattle suburbs but without necessitating a commute along I-5, which is usually a traffic nightmare during rush hour.
-Beacon Hill has also become very accessible in recent years by public transit thanks to its light rail station, which boasts some of the most beautiful station art in Seattle.
+Beacon Hill is also a popular home choice because of its proximity to Downtown.
+The area offers home prices that are comparable with Northern and Southern Seattle suburbs.
+One difference?
+Beacon Hill doesn’t necessitate a commute along I-5, which is usually a traffic nightmare during rush hour.
+The neighborhood has also become very accessible in recent years by public transit.
+Its light rail station also boasts some of the most beautiful station art in Seattle.

 History of Beacon Hill

-Most of the homes on Beacon Hill were built in the early 1900s, and there hasn’t been a great deal of development in the area since, meaning that the streets are full of prime examples of Craftsman Bungalows and Seattle Box houses with spacious floor plans and yards.
+Most of the homes on Beacon Hill were built in the early 1900s, without a great deal of development in the area since.
+This means that the streets are full of prime examples of Craftsman Bungalows and Seattle Box houses with spacious floor plans and yards.
 It’s also one of the most affordable neighborhoods in Seattle, with real estate prices within the reach of lower income families and first-time homeowners.

 The low cost of living on Beacon Hill has also attracted a large immigrant and first-generation population which lends to the area’s incredible diversity.
 Finding an authentic and delicious ethnic restaurant or a speciality grocery is easy on Beacon Hill!